Abstract

 Other Systems

-all of them were unable to boot on the machine.
+were all unable to boot on the machine.

 Thus, created devicetree was sent to Linux Kernel upstream: https://lore.kernel.org/linux-devicetree/87jzazzx17.wl-kirill@korins.ky/